Haakjvork/musicbee-sync-lastfm-playcount/README.md

 The sum of these 12 queries will be the new playcount.

-**If the playcount is equal or less than 1 (usually because the track does not exist in Last.Fm) it WON'T change the playcount** so no changes would be make.
+**If the playcount is 0 (usually because the track does not exist in Last.Fm) it WON'T change the playcount** so no changes would be make.

 # LastFM API